 I looked at my beautiful and comatose mom and then it happened.
 I saw the tiniest of cracks in her eyelids, and under the thinnest of squints, I saw a beautiful pair of frozen, unblinking and maximally dilated pupils fixated right on me.
 Oh.
 My.
 Gosh!

 Her eyes were open so fractionally little that the space did not come close to clearing her closed eyelashes.

-Nevertheless, literally as soon as he left the room, my mom’s nurse came very close to me.
-With a concealed grin and a semi-excited voice, she said —
+Nevertheless, literally as soon as he left the room, my mother’s nurse came very close to me.
+With only a partially concealed grin but undeniably semi-excited voice, she said —

 Part VI.
 THE NEXT MORNING SHE WOKE UP!